-Stop Thinking Like An Artist
+1. Stop Thinking Like An Artist

-You need to remember that your independent film business lives and dies by word of mouth.
+You need to remember that your independent film business lives and dies by direct marketing and word of mouth.
 And since your business is your audience, you need to make every effort to amplify your reach.

-Make Remarkable Movies
+2. Make Remarkable Movies

-Building your audience starts with engagement.
+Finding your audience starts with engagement.
 And if you want to engage, you need to focus on making memorable, remarkable movies.
 A remarkable movie makes people take pause and tell their friends about it.
-This starts with your log-line – What is your hook?
+This starts with your log-line.
+What is your hook?
 Who is your audience?
-Why should we care?
-Answer these questions BEFORE you do anything else.
+Why should anybody care?

-Reward Early Adopters
+3. Reward Early Adopters

 During the social window, you will receive emails from people asking when they can see your movie.
 And if you’re like most filmmakers, you will tell these eager fans that you’re waiting for a distribution deal.
 This is a mistake.
 These people are your most enthusiastic fans.
 These people will go the distance to become your word of mouth army.
-What will you do to help them?

-Pay The Price
+4. Pay The Price

 When I started filmmaking, Hollywood was an impenetrable kingdom.
-To make a movie, you had to ask permission.
+To make a movie, you had to get permission.
 But those days are over.
-With inexpensive cameras, social media, email lists and services like Chill, you now have direct access to your audience.
-Are you willing pay the price in terms of time, money, education and experience?
+With inexpensive cameras, social media, email marketing software, and aggregators, you now have direct access to your popular marketplaces.